 This is a classic book about feelings, which you may be familiar with.
 This book offers a simple way for kids to face their anger.
 Sophie gets angry because she perceives unfairness and throws a fit!
 Her solution is to run away and climb a tree, looking out unto the wide world she finds her calm.
 The message of finding a peaceful space, and connecting with the world helps in times of distress is very useful.

 This is a beautifully illustrated and gently written book that encourages children to stop, listen and reflect on the world around them and their experiences.

 This book, with its simple text, teaches kids that being “present” is not just being physically present, it is about being mindful of one’s surroundings.
 Listening, seeing, using one’s mind in a thoughtful manner.

 This book invites children into the world of mindfulness and emotional awareness and fully experiences the present moment.
 Children are invited to explore, sense, and become friends with any feeling without judgment and to give their feelings sensory descriptions such as “smooth” like ice cream or “sharp” like stones.
 The feelings are not named, allowing children to experience their emotions without preconceived notions.

 A Handful of Quiet: Happiness in Four Pebbles

 Zen master, Thich Nhat Hanh teaches a playful and fun meditation practice that parents and children can do to connect with nature and maintain a calm, mindful attitude.
-This book contains instructions for activities which are hands-on, this book is meant to be more active than the sit still and listen to type books we are so used to.
+This book contains instructions for activities that are hands-on, this book is meant to be more active than the sit still and listen to type books we are so used to.
 This book is great for children who need to move constantly.